fgoujeon/maki/doc/concepts/transition/local-transition.md

 that is, the same steps as with an external transition, except the 2nd and 3rd ones, because `S` is neither exited nor reentered.

 A local transition to a substate can be seen as an external transition from *any state of the region* to a target state of the same region.
+As it happens, the notation below is also valid:

+@startuml{transition_locality_substate_local_star.png}
+[*] --> S
+state S {
+    [*] --> X
+    state "*" as any
+    any -> T : E
+}
+S : entry / entry_action
+S : exit / exit_action
+hide empty description
+@enduml

 Other regions, if any, are not affected.

 ### Case #2: Self-Transition